Overview News of the LG

 Lots of good reasons, why you should study German at the Language Guesthouse

-Studying a language in a language guesthouse in the country where it is the native language is the most effective way to learn it.
+Studying a language in a language guesthouse in the country where it is the native language is the most efficient way to learn it.

 Staying in a foreign country does not guarantee that you will have ample opportunity to speak the language of your host country.